 medical research system.

-- encouraging more entrepreneurial philanthropy in medical research; and
+- To encourage more entrepreneurial philanthropy in medical research

 TRAIN Central Station

 The online platform for TRAIN groups and other medical research innovators to share best practices, exchange ideas, and find relevant tools and resources.

 A first-of-its-kind inventory designed to help potential collaborators better understand the landscape of nonprofit disease research foundations and engage in meaningful partnerships with them.
 Using a set of common metrics, it highlights key details about each organization's research portfolio, collaboration efforts, and financials.